jcobo88/packet-tracer-networking-lab/README.md

 no shutdown
 ```

-and verified the authorized client could communicate again.
+and verified that the authorized client could communicate again.

 ![Port Security Restored](screenshots/23-troubleshooting-port-security-restored.png)